After-Shock/Cloudbox-wiki/FAQ.md

-## What are the server tweaks that were mentioned on the [[readme|https://github.com/Cloudbox/Cloudbox/blob/master/README.md]] ?
+## What are the server tweaks that were mentioned on the README.md page?

 See https://github.com/Cloudbox/Cloudbox/blob/master/roles/system/tasks/main.yml